calathea plant profile

 - Plant Type: Upright Houseplant

-Calathea’s fancy foliage truly makes it a work of art.
-They feature beautiful and brightly colored leaves.
-Many varieties of Calathea feature leaves with a burgundy color on the underside and vibrantly patterned tops.
-Cathelea makes an excellent table top plant due to its slow growing nature and max height of around thirty inches.
-Cathelea care be a bit fussy in comparison of some of the beginner house plants such as Pothos and Philodendron, but their exotic look makes them well worth the extra effort.
-This Calathea plant care guide gives a basic intro into their needs.
+Calathea’s fancy foliage truly makes it a work of art, featuring beautiful and brightly colored leaves.
+Many varieties of calathea showcase leaves with a burgundy underside and vibrantly patterned tops.
+Calathea is an excellent tabletop plant due to its slow-growing nature and manageable maximum height of about 30 inches.
+While it can be a bit fussy compared to beginner houseplants like pothos and philodendron, its exotic look makes it well worth the extra effort.
+This calathea plant care guide offers a basic introduction to its care needs.

 how do you care for a calathea plant?